Applications for authorisation and determination

-Prior to considering the application, section 13 of the Act requires the Premier to take all reasonable steps to consult with Traditional Owners, the State Aboriginal Heritage Committee and any Aboriginal persons or organisations that, in his opinion, may have a particular interest in the matter.
+Prior to considering whether to grant any authorisation under the Act, section 13 requires the Premier to consult with Traditional Owners, the State Aboriginal Heritage Committee, and such other Aboriginal people or bodies as he thinks may have an interest in the matter.

 Mr Alex van Wessem

 GPO Box 2343